lemlac/mulem/docs/reference.md

 ### References (`ref`)

 A reference points to the same memory location as another variable.
-It's mutability is carried over.
+Its mutability is carried over.

 ```
 mu x = 0